-The following emphasis areas are available: Business and Entrepreneurial Law (http://catalog.umkc.edu/colleges-schools/law/master-of-laws-degree/llm-lawyering/busentlaw/), Child and Family Law (http://catalog.umkc.edu/colleges-schools/law/master-of-laws-degree/llm-lawyering/crim-law/), Intellectual Property Law (http:// catalog.umkc.edu/colleges-schools/law/master-of-laws-degree/llm-lawyering/intec-prop/), International Law (http://catalog.umkc.edu/colleges-schools/law/master-of-laws-degree/llm-lawyering/intrna-law/), Litigation (http://catalog.umkc.edu/colleges-schools/law/master-of-laws-degree/llm-lawyering/intrna-law/), Litigation (http://catalog.umkc.edu/colleges-schools/law/master-of-laws-degree/llm-lawyering/litigation/), Tax Law (http://catalog.umkc.edu/colleges-schools/law/master-of-laws-degree/llm-lawyering/us-law/).
+The following emphasis areas are available: Business and Entrepreneurial Law, Child and Family Law, Criminal Law, Intellectual Property Law, International Law, Litigation, Tax Law, and U.S. Law.
 Some courses have been pre-approved as supporting these emphasis areas, and others may be approved by the student's academic advisor.
 Students are not required to select an emphasis area, but may choose a different course of study with approval of the academic advisor.
 Course schedules change on an annual basis, so all courses listed below may not be available in a particular year.
 The LL.M. student's academic advisor may approve additional courses not listed as counting towards an emphasis area.
-One course, Global Legal Systems, is listed for each emphasis area because students write papers to compare US law to the law of other countries, and that course can count towards an emphasis area if the paper topic supports the emphasis and is approved by the academic advisor.
+One course, Global Legal Systems, qualifies for credit in each emphasis area because students write papers to compare US law to the law of other countries, and that course can count towards an emphasis area if the paper topic supports the emphasis and is approved by the academic advisor.